thecapitalistcycle/tech-simulation/README.md

 https://en.wikipedia.org/wiki/Pavel_Maksakovsky

 Books are not enough, but the revolution will not be televised.
-Deeper understanding and development requires a Massively Multiplayer Online Role-Playing Game.
+Deeper understanding and development requires a Massively Multiplayer Online Role-Playing Game (MMORPG).

 Implementation of that is expected to require the technologies listed below.

 ## Modeling and Simulation Tools

-Studying the chaotically evolving control system for the cyclical growth and development of a chaotically evolving social system involves combining technology from Cmputational Biology and Systems Engineering as well as Agent Based Computational Economics, Stock Flow Consistent Accounting System Dynamics and Business Processes.
-Will eventually involve MMPORGs for simulating crises and transition.
+Studying the chaotically evolving control system for the cyclical growth and development of a chaotically evolving social system involves combining technology from Computational Biology and Systems Engineering as well as Agent Based Computational Economics, Stock Flow Consistent Accounting System Dynamics and Business Processes.
+Will eventually involve MMORPGs for simulating crises and transition.

 Some tools include: